Nikkithakur/Microservices-demo/README.md

 # Key generation
 keytool -genkey -alias selfsigned -storetype PKCS12 -keyalg RSA -keysize 2048 -keystore mykeystore.jks -validity 360

+other commands:
+	Check a stand-alone certificate
+		- [keytool -printcert -v -file mydomain.crt]
+	Check which certificates are in a Java keystore
+		- [keytool -list -v -keystore keystore.jks]

 ## Implementing One way SSL(Https)

 	In pom.xml if filtering is enabled, then exclude .jks files and create another tag which says filtering is disabled where you can include .jks files